MarinaM7/MarinaM7/README.md

 # Hello, I'm Marina🌴

-🔥 Passionate, motivated and curious
+🔥 Passionate, motivated and curious.

+🧑🏻‍💻I am 20 y/o and willing to start my career in the tech industry and to improve myself by learning new skills and collaborating with professionals.

 🧠 Currently learning new skills at [Epicode Shool](https://epicode.com/en/web-developer-course/)